replab/replab/sphinx/api/rep.rst

    splits (as a ``parent``) and the change of basis matrix (``basis``).

 -  `.Isotypic` are isotypic components, which group equivalent irreducible representations present in a representation.
-If the irreducible representations are all in the same basis, this will be an instance of `.HarmonizedIsotypic`.

 -  `.Irreducible` regroups isotypic components, with associated `.IrreducibleLaws`.